Health and safety

 - Possible method of providing safe working positions.

-Under the requirements of the Construction (Design and Management) Regulations the principal contractor has overall responsibility for health and safety during construction, and this responsibility is put into effect through the Construction Health and Safety Plan (now called the Construction Phase Plan) as the plan for the project develops.
+Under the requirements of the Construction (Design and Management) Regulations the principal contractor has overall responsibility for health and safety during construction, and this responsibility is put into effect through the Construction Phase Plan as the plan for the project develops.

 The principal safety objectives when erecting structural steelwork are: